 Side effects of consuming egg white powder

 Egg white powder is considered a safe food.
-However, some people who have egg allergies may experience unwanted symptoms after its consumption, such as digestive discomfort, rashes, angioedemas and even anaphylactic shock in the most serious cases.
+However, some people who have egg allergies may experience unwanted symptoms after its consumption, such as digestive discomfort, rashes, angioedemas, and even anaphylactic shock in the most serious cases.

-- For people who are lactose or milk protein intolerant
+For people who are lactose or milk protein intolerant

-Opinion of experts on egg protein
+The experts' opinion on egg protein

 1. Egg protein enhances the immune system

-Research in the field of orthomolecular medicine shows that abundant sulphurous amino acids, for example the methionine and cysteine amino acids contained in egg protein, have an important role in the human immune system.
+Research in the field of orthomolecular medicine shows that abundant sulphurous amino acids, for example the methionine and cysteine amino acids contained in egg protein, play an important role in the human immune system.